kristinev7/DataVisualization/ReadME.md

 In both project, under the Help tab Project Information is provided for a glimpse of the expected outputs and directions.
 ***
 ## Study 1 Quarterback Stats 2020
 Data is based on NFL data from the year 2020.
 It is read from the database to plot data on specific throws based on the quarterback that is chosen.
+There is a checkbox version, which allows you to choose 2 or more different throws to see.
+There is a radio version that allows you to choose only one type of throw.

 Throw information: completion, touchdown, incomplete
 Quarterback: Tom Brady
 ![Brady](./img/brady.png)